MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 Business-critical Oracle Applications require failure prevention and therefore holistic architecture.
 One of these business-critical applications can be Oracle E-Business Suite.

-As a given Tier 1 example for Oracle E-Business Suite in a multiple availability zone deployment and second region deployment for disaster recovery.
+As a given Tier 1 example for Oracle E-Business Suite in a multiple availability zone deployment and second region deployments for disaster recovery.

 - First establish a multiple availability zone deployment with separated VNet with subnets.
 The Application tier uses Azure Site Recovery with a passive secondary virtual machine in availability zone three from the availability zone 1 primary.
 - Use two Oracle Observers as a primary in availability zone one and a secondary in availability zone two.
 The observers monitor and direct the whole traffic to the primary database.
 Whereas the primary database is deployed in availability zone one.
 Oracle Data Guard performs the redo sync to availability zone two and can be configured for maximum availability.
 Data Guard can be established as synchronous or asynchronous.
 Within one region a synchronous configuration can be used for reaching a lower latency as in async mode.

 A second Data Guard standby configuration in the secondary region is established for disaster recovery purposes and is configured for maximum protection.
 Thereby backups of the database are performed by Azure Backup Volume Snapshot on Premium Files to the secondary region.